E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 dism.exe /online /enable-feature /featurename:Microsoft-Hyper-V-All /all /norestart
 bcdedit /set hypervisorlaunchtype Auto
 ```
 Then reboot.
-Then again try the first command.
+Then again, try the first command.

 #### Step 2: Open Ubuntu (WSL shell)
 From the **Start Menu**, search and open **Ubuntu 22.04 LTS**, or run the following command in CMD: